 If this includes you or someone local you know, please send us your name and title, or send this to the people you have in mind.
 The list will be sent to council members and posted on our website, and may be included in city council records related to the proposed ordinance.

 Please contact us if you would like to see the current draft language of the proposed ordinance; the key provisions are a ban on 1) gas-powered leaf blowers and 2) battery/corded leaf blowers exceeding 65 dB(A) at 50 feet.

 If you or your organization is willing to endorse, please email us at firstname.lastname@example.org.

 Get the Yard/Window Sign

-We are now taking orders for our yard signs.
-Its message–“End the Noise, Clear the Air” will encourage others not to use leaf blowers on their property and get the word out about our campaign to pass a city ordinance.
+Our group’s signs are in yards all over town.
+Its positive message–“End the Noise, Clear the Air” encourages others not to use friendlier landscaping tools and gets the word out about our campaign to pass a city ordinance.

 If you’d like a sign to display in your yard or window, please let us know.
 Please also let us know if you’re involved with a local business, school, or other organization that would be willing to put a sign in a visible place.
 There’s a suggested donation of $12 per sign to cover the cost, but for anyone who will post a sign but can’t afford one right now, let us know as we may have donors who can help cover the cost.
 In your email, please let us know:

 - How many signs, and 1-sided (great for windows) or 2-sided

 - Whether you’ll pay with Paypal (preferred) or cash or check

 *We don’t ship signs to other cities, but if you’re interested in customizing one for a campaign in your city, we can put you in touch with our graphic artist.